-The algorithm for generating all of the markings starts with some initial marking, then goes through all of the possible transitions.
+The algorithm for generating all of the markings starts with some initial marking and then goes through all of the possible transitions.
 If it can fire, the firing is simulated, and the new marking is inserted into the set of states.
-If it is already represented, the transition is kept; otherwise the transition is kept and recursion is done with the new marking.
+If it is already represented, the transition is kept.
+Otherwise, the transition is kept and recursion is done with the new marking.
 This process is repeated until no transitions can be fired.

-Our system can serve as a simple graphical simulator, analyzer, synthesizer, monitor, and controller for hybrid systems models using either Petri nets or FSMs high-level frameworks.
+Our system can serve as a simple graphical simulator, analyzer, synthesizer, monitor, and controller for hybrid systems models using either PN or FSM high-level frameworks.